NAB’s ‘genius’ outclassed by Shahid Abbasi’s brilliance

 Q. SSGCL was having its own LPG Terminal at PQA; reasons for not Operating or Retrofitting own terminal of SSGCL instead of accepting Terminal of Engro after retrofitting?
 This could have saved money spent in terms of rent and other payments made for retrofitting to Engro, working on own Terminal or retrofitting SSGC LPG terminal before or at time of LNG Terminal 2?

-There is no synergy between LPG terminals and LNG terminals, and there is no cost advantage in converting an LPG terminal into an LNG terminal.
-In fact, the only effect of such an attempted conversion would be elimination of the LPG terminal and the cost of dismantling it added to the cost of the LNG terminal.

-SSGC had procured a LPG unloading terminal at Port Qasim which generally handles vessels in the 3,000 MT range; this is Pakistan’s only dedicated marine LPG terminal.
+The SSGC had procured a LPG unloading terminal at Port Qasim which generally handles vessels in the 3,000 MT range; this is Pakistan’s only dedicated marine LPG terminal.
 This terminal was also the subject of an ongoing $ 750 million litigation against the Government of Pakistan in the London Court of International Arbitration in 2013.

-SSGC had attempted to set up a 400 MMCFD LNG Terminal at the site of the LPG Terminal in December 2011 and had floated tenders for the purpose as the LPG Terminal Retrofit project.
+The SSGC had attempted to set up a 400 MMCFD LNG Terminal at the site of the LPG Terminal in December 2011 and had floated tenders for LPG Terminal Retrofit project.
 The tender process attracted only one viable bid from a Dubai based company called 4Gas Asia at a tolling rate of $0.84/ MMBTU.
 The bids were opened in August 2013 but the contract could not be awarded, mainly because of limitations of the PPRA Rules and also possibly because 4Gas in Holland which was the parent company of 4Gas Asia went bankrupt.
 Shortly after bidding on the SSGC LPG Terminal Retrofit project, 4Gas Asia also went bankrupt.

 Q. Who negotiated various charges to be paid to Engro under various heads under LSA?
 Your role in decision making with respect to Board of ISGS & SSGCL?